mdikbal/tail_laravel_starter/README.md

-# Try to make an admin template based on tailwind css and Laraverl Jetstream(Inertia)
+# Try to make an admin template based on tailwind css and Laravel Jetstream(Inertia)